ContentMine/workshop-resources/software-tutorials/norma/norma-tutorial.md

 ...
 ```

 We first need to tidy up the `fulltext.html`-files.
-For this we pass the project folder with `q`, specify input and output files with `-i and `-o` and use `--html jsoup` for cleaning the html.
+For this we pass the project folder with `-q`, specify input and output files with `-i` and `-o` and use `--html jsoup` for cleaning the html.
 ```bash
 $ norma \
     -q dinosaurs-htmls \